rackerlabs/deproxy/docs/howItWorks.rst

 Moreover, the proxy might have to make multiple requests to the auxiliary service.
 Or there could be multiple auxiliary servers that the proxy must coordinate with, each doing something different.
 In order to test the proxy's behavior in all of these situations, we need to keep track of a lot more stuff.
 Ultimately, what we need is a comprehensive record of everything that happens as a result of the original request the client made.
-We call that a MessageChain.
+We call that a MessageChain_.
 Everything from the client to the proxy to the auxiliary services to the end server and back again is stored in a single, easy-to-assert object.

-We can simulate the auxiliary service using a second DeproxyEndpoint in addition to the first.
+We can simulate the auxiliary service using a second DeproxyEndpoint_ in addition to the first.
 That endpoint can be made to return canned responses to the proxy's authentication requests.
-All handlings from both endpoints will be stored in a single MessageChain object, which makeRequest returns back to its caller.
+All handlings from both endpoints will be stored in a single MessageChain_ object, which makeRequest_ returns back to its caller.

 Orphaned Handlings
 ------------------

 In order to
-GDeproxy keeps track of separate MessageChains as a result of separate calls to makeRequest.
+GDeproxy keeps track of separate MessageChain_\s as a result of separate calls to makeRequest_.
 This is even the case when making simultaneous calls on different threads.
 ::